 Many companies tend to focus on internal risks, but dependence on external vendors and suppliers is also a significant source of exposure.
 Supply chain delays and disruptions can seriously threaten your ability to conduct business by impacting production and distribution.
 The time it takes to find and onboard new suppliers can precipitously increase costs, while late orders and disappointed customers can reduce revenue and decrease market share.
 It can take years to recover from a supply chain failure.

-To help protect your organisation, you must first understand what makes it vulnerable.
+To protect your organisation, you must first understand what makes it vulnerable.
 All organisations should have a formal, written business continuity plan (BCP) – a procedural document that lays out courses of action should a disaster strike, in order to minimise operational downtime and loss.

 If your business relies on external vendors, be sure to identify potential supply chain risks as part of your BCP.
 This includes: